Chlorofluorocarbon: Tracer of ocean circulation

-Because the time history of CFC concentrations in the atmosphere is relatively well known, they have provided an important constraint on ocean circulation.
+Since the history of CFC concentrations in the atmosphere is relatively well known, they have provided an important constraint on ocean circulation.
 CFCs dissolve in seawater at the ocean surface and are subsequently transported into the ocean interior.
 Because CFCs are inert, their concentration in the ocean interior reflects simply the convolution of their atmospheric time evolution and ocean circulation and mixing.